ccdschool/fsharpdaybyday/week03/day11/README.md

 let p = {Name="Peter"; Age=42}
 ```

 Each field must be assigned to!
 That's necessary since record types like all other F# types are immutable by default.
-So you want to be sure all fields have values right after record creation.
+You want to be sure all fields have values right after record creation.
 No "partial creation" allowed.

-When you want to access record fields do it like in many other languages, use the . operator:
+When you want to access record fields do it like in many other languages, use the `. operator:

 ```fsharp
 printfn "%s is %d years old" p.Name p.Age